Skip to main content

 How it works

-• The Query schema forces the model to return a sql string (plus its reasoning).
-With structured output you read result.json_payload["sql"] and run it directly, no parsing or regex.
+• The schema forces the model to return a sql string (plus its reasoning).
+With structured output you parse the response once and run out["sql"] directly, no regex.

 • Passing the live schema(db) means the model writes queries against your real tables, not guessed ones.